fut-infrastructure/implementation-guide/pages/_includes/ehealth-detached-provenance-intro.md

 * Specifying legal patient context

 A DetachedProvenance resource must reference the related ehealth-message instance using the "target" field, and the actual message recipient in the agent/whoReference field (see example in the "Examples" tab).
+Only one Provenance instance may be created per ehealth-message.
+If a different state must be registered, the existing Provenance resource must be updated.

 Java examples of searching for DetachedProvenance based on message and recipient are located on the Wiki.